slint-ui/slint/docs/builtin_elements.md

 ### Accessibility

-The following `accessible-` properties are used to enable accessibility of applications.
+Use the following `accessible-` properties to make your items interact well with software like screen readers, braille terminals and other software to make your application accessible.

 * **`accessible-role`** (*enum AccessibleRole*): describe the role of the element.
 This property is mandatory to be able to use any other accessible properties.
 It should be set to a constant value.